When you get a product up front and pay it off over time. You can also be charged interest and fees.

 A hire purchase is a consumer credit contract.
 A consumer credit contract is an agreement to borrow money or buy products on credit for your personal use, and the lender charges you interest and fees.

 The lender may also take a security interest, which means they can take the product back if you don't make your payments.
-The lender must be a business that regularly provides credit, eg a finance company.
+The lender must be a business that regularly provides credit (for example, a finance company).

 Your rights are protected by the Credit Contract and Consumer Finance Act.
-The lender must check the loan or credit meets your needs, and make sure you can afford repayments.
-For high-cost loans:
+The lender must check the loan or credit meets your needs, and make sure you can afford repayments without suffering substantial hardship.

-• They cannot charge more than 0.8% of the unpaid loan balance in interest and fees per day when averaged across the loan term.
+- lenders cannot charge more than 0.8% of the unpaid loan balance in interest and fees per day when averaged across the loan term

 Credit contracts: Plain English definitions